-3. Lawrence Farms Orchard
+6. Have an outing at Lawrence Farms Orchard

 If you’re looking for an outing perfect for the entire family, look no further than Lawrence Farms Orchard.
 This beautiful family-run orchard features colorful playhouses perfect for small children and cute photos.
 It is also home to an apple orchid and a pumpkin patch, depending on the season.
 Lawrence Farms Orchard is well-known by locals for their delicious cider doughnuts and seasonal sweet treats.
 Open daily, this Newburgh classic captures the beauty of the Hudson River Valley.

 Website: Lawrence Farms Orchard